This is a gear review about the Macpac Dragonfly Sleeping Bag Range in 2023.

 The Macpac Dragonfly 600 features a full draft collar which is nice and well lofted to keep a nice seal around the neck.
 There is a drawcord that can close the draft collar and prevent the heat from escaping and the cold drafts from entering.
 Great for those cold nights.
 During testing I found the draft tube to be very effective and worked well.

-The hood on the Dragonfly sleeping bags are good and features a nice amount of down stuffed into the baffles.
+The hood on the Dragonfly sleeping bag is good and features a nice amount of down stuffed into the baffles.
 The hoods are generously sized so you could wear a large expedition weight down jacket or down balaclava inside the sleeping bag without any issue.

 The toggles for the hood are hidden in a small recess which takes a little to get used to.
 They are a little more difficult to operate than most toggles on other sleeping bags.
 Some may find them annoying, at least initially.